tjarkvandemerwe/tidyprompt/README.md

 ### Giving tools to the LLM (autonomous function-calling)

-With `tidyprompt` and the `add_tools` prompt wrap, you can define your own R functions and give the LLM the ability to call them.
-This enables the LLM to retrieve additional information or take other actions.
+With `add_tools()`, you can define your own R functions and give the LLM the ability to call them and process their output.
+This enables the LLM to autonomously retrieve additional information or take other actions.

 ``` r
   # Define a function that returns fake data about the temperature in a location